-There was nothing more frightening for me than losing my Dad to a heart attack and seeing my Mom go through the loss.
-It was devastating and I have committed my life to helping people learn about this.
+Nothing was ever more frightening for me than losing my Dad to a heart attack and seeing my Mom go through the loss.
+It was devastating and I have committed my life to help people learn about this.
 I’ve asked myself what steps would need to be taken if the unthinkable occurred to myself or to another member of my family and I know that preparation is key—knowing the warning signs of a heart attack, what happens during a heart attack, and how to be a caregiver if the worst happens.
 Reality is stark: according to the CDC, approximately 735,000 Americans suffer a heart attack each year.
 It is best to be prepared by knowing the warning signs and what happens during a heart attack.

 Warning Signs of a Heart Attack

 These include chest pain, fatigue, nausea, a feeling of pressure in the chest, as well as shortness of breath.
-Other warning signs are a cold sweat and lightheadedness.
-Women, in particular, may experience pain in the back, jaw or upper abdomen, as well as generalized extreme fatigue, but may not view these as warning signs of a heart attack.
+Other warning signs are cold sweat and lightheadedness.
+Women, in particular, may experience pain in the back, jaw, or upper abdomen, as well as generalized extreme fatigue, but may not view these as warning signs of a heart attack.

-Also common, and often ignored, warning signs of a heart attack are pain in the neck, shoulders, jaw, and arms, as well as dizziness and fainting.
+Also common, and often ignored, warning signs of a heart attack are a pain in the neck, shoulders, jaw, and arms, as well as dizziness and fainting.
 If someone you know exhibits these signs, you should call 911 immediately.
 If for some reason you cannot reach 911, you should drive the patient to the nearest ER.
-However, calling 911 and letting emergency medical services handle the transportation is recommended instead of driving the patient yourself.
+However, calling 911 and letting emergency medical services handle transportation is recommended instead of driving the patient yourself.
 Also, if you are the one who is having the symptoms, it is never recommended to drive yourself to the hospital.
 Call 911 immediately.

 If your loved one is on prescription nitroglycerin, please administer a dosage if he or she thinks they are having an attack.